capsule-rs/capsule/CONTRIBUTING.md

 make lint
 ```

 When building documentation normally, the markers that list the features required for various parts of Capsule are missing.
-To build the documentation correctly, install nightly Rust and use
+To build the documentation correctly, install nightly Rust (`rustup install nightly`) and use

 ```
 make docs